-For Qualification Testing, non-SIT Programme Participants are expected to provide test evidence to support the Code Bodies assurance of PIT.
-Participants should also place copies of all the test evidence, as per section 5.5.4, in the given SharePoint location in Zipped files format.
+For Qualification Testing, non-SIT Programme Participants are expected to provide test evidence to support the Code Bodies' assurance and DIP Manager's assurance of PIT.
+Participants should also place copies of all the test evidence, as per section 5.7.3, in the given-§ PPS' teams channel location in Zipped files format.
 If a participant is not using test data then data should be obfuscated or redacted.
-Please note there is guidance on test data anonymization for test reports and test evidence in Non-SIT LDSO Qualification Test Data Approach & Plan..
+Please see guidance in section 5.7.3.65.7.3.4.